This article provides system requirements, compatibility, and installation guidance for the Datto Cloud Continuity for PCs Agent.

 - System Requirements

-The current version of the Cloud Continuity Agent is 1.0.0.
+For the latest Cloud Continuity Agent version information, see Cloud Continuity for PCs: Release Notes.
 You can check your protected machine's installed version from the agent tray icon.
 The Cloud Continuity Agent's latest release is always available at download.datto.com.
-See the Cloud Continuity Agent Release Notes article for detailed release information.

-- File restore, virtualization, Rapid Rollback, Bare Metal Restore are available with the Cloud Continuity Agent.
+File restore, virtualization, Rapid Rollback, and Bare Metal Restore are available with the Cloud Continuity Agent.
 You can restore from any snapshot.

 - Windows 10 (all 64-bit versions)